Supporting children through exams

 Accept the limits of your power

-As a parent, you cannot control what your child does or doesn’t learn or what they do or don’t achieve at school (You can lead a teen to learning but you can’t make him think!).
+As a parent, you cannot control what your child does or doesn’t learn or what they do or don’t achieve at school.
 Supporting children through exams is all about optimising the conditions for good learning, you can do no more than that.
 You can’t take the learning and put it in their heads.
 So try not to over-invest in the outcomes.
 No exam grade is worth destroying your relationship with your child, or destroying a child’s self-esteem (When homework threatens self-esteem, it’s time to take stock).
 There are so many examples of adults who have succeeded in life without excelling at school so keep a sense of perspective.
 A failed exam is never actually the end of the world (even if it seems that way).

 Found this useful?
 Check out this FREE video tutorial on How to make homework a happy habit.